Skip to main content

 Every step will be set as a different commit that'll allow you to see the changes that have been made.

-We'll first extract jak 1's iso and test if the game starts correctly.
-If you're only used to the launcher.
-All you need to do is to have both the folder with your game's iso and the main folder of your project with the "extractor.exe" open then drag and drop the iso on the extractor.
+We will first extract Jak 1's ISO and test if the game starts correctly.
+If you're only used to the launcher, all you need to do is to have both the folder with your game's ISO and the main folder of your project with the extractor binary open, then drag and drop the ISO on the extractor.

-It should open a console and show you the progress of extraction, then compile and start the game automatically.
+It should open a console and show you the extraction progress, then compile and start the game automatically.

-However we'll copy the files that are already existing and edit them as that's much easier from writing them from scratch.
+However, we'll copy the files that are already existing and edit them, as that's much easier than writing them from scratch.

-Navigate to "data\custom_levels", copy the "test-zone" folder, and rename it to the name of your custom level.
+Navigate to "custom_assets/jak1", copy the test-zone folder, and rename it to the name of your custom level.

 Enter that new folder and change the name of the files according to your level's name.
 Take note of these as they'll be really important later.